Thetis

 Thetis (/ˈθiːtɪs/ THEEH-tiss, or /ˈθɛtɪs/ THEH-tiss; Θέτις /el/) is a figure from Greek mythology with varying mythological roles.
 She mainly appears as a sea nymph, a goddess of water, and one of the 50 Nereids, daughters of the ancient sea god Nereus.

 When described as a Nereid in Classical myths, Thetis was the daughter of Nereus and Doris, and a granddaughter of Tethys with whom she sometimes shares characteristics.
 Often she seems to lead the Nereids as they attend to her tasks.
-Sometimes she also is identified with Metis.
+Sometimes she is also identified with Metis.

-Some sources argue that she was one of the earliest of deities worshipped in Archaic Greece, the oral traditions and records of which are lost.
-Only one written record, a fragment, exists attesting to her worship and an early Alcman hymn exists that identifies Thetis as the creator of the universe.
+Only one written record, a fragment, attests to her worship in the archaic period; and an early Alcman hymn exists, that identifies Thetis as the creator of the universe.
 Worship of Thetis as the goddess is documented to have persisted in some regions by historical writers, such as Pausanias.

 In the Trojan War cycle of myth, the wedding of Thetis and the Greek hero Peleus is one of the precipitating events in the war which also led to the birth of their child Achilles.

 One of her epithets was Halosydne (Ἁλοσύδνη), meaning "sea-nourished" or "sea-born" goddess.